TAFFO-org/TAFFO/doc/CommandLineReference.md

 Also compile the files without using TAFFO and store the output to the specified location.

+#### -posit
+Target posit numbers instead of fixed point.
+This enables the `-useposit` DTA flag, as well as link the binary with `-lTaffoPosit`

 #### -Xinit \<option\>
 Pass the specified option to the Initializer pass of TAFFO